Smart Home Device Repair Cost UK 2026: Ring, Nest, Echo & More

 Is it cheaper to repair a Ring doorbell or buy a new one?

-Almost always cheaper to repair.
-A Ring battery is from £34.95 and a camera module from £49.95 — well under half a replacement — and repairing in place keeps your existing Ring setup, video history and routines intact.
-See the Ring doorbell repair page.
+Almost always repair.
+A Ring battery starts at £34.95 and a camera module at £49.95 — comfortably less than half the price of a new unit — and fixing the one you own leaves your Ring setup, stored footage and routines exactly as they were.
+The per-model figures sit on the Ring doorbell repair page.

 Can a Nest thermostat display be repaired?

-Yes.
-A blank, flickering or unresponsive Nest thermostat display is replaced as a module, from £49.95 on a Thermostat E to £79.95 on a Learning Thermostat 4th Gen. Heat-link faults are repaired separately.
-See the Nest repair page.
+Yes — a dead, flickering or unresponsive Nest screen comes off as a module and a fresh one goes on, from £49.95 on a Thermostat E up to £79.95 on a Learning Thermostat 4th Gen. A misbehaving heat link is a separate job.
+Full detail is on the Nest repair page.

 Does celltech repair Amazon Echo devices?